Data analysis: Data requirements

+Data analysis frameworks provide a structured approach to gain valuable insights from data.

+Data analysis tools are software aids, programs and applications that help professionals analyse large and small data sets.
+They can also be seen as a series of diagrams, charts and maps, designed to collect, interpret, arrange and present data for a much broader range of applications and industries.
+Many more methods have been used in various industries, ranging from quality assurance to manufacturing and data collection companies.
+Choosing the right data analytics tool is essential to help a professional meet their goal.
+Several data analysis tools can be used, such as Tableau (a data visualisation tool), SAS, check sheets, box and whisker plots, and histograms, to mention a few.
+Some tools have different uses, while some tools are used strictly for specific tasks.
+For instance, Tableau is used for data visualisation and business intelligence; a check sheet is used for a wider range of operations.

+WHO USES DATA ANALYSIS FRAMEWORKS AND TOOLS?

+These data analysis frameworks and tools are widely used by project managers, data analysts, business analysts, data scientists, and digital marketers.

 Data collection

-Data may be collected from a variety of sources.
-A list of data sources are available for study & research.
+Data may be collected from a variety of sources and organized into datasets, some of which are openly available.
 The requirements may be communicated by analysts to custodians of the data; such as, Information Technology personnel within an organization.
 Data collection or data gathering is the process of gathering and measuring information on targeted variables in an established system, which then enables one to answer relevant questions and evaluate outcomes.
 The data may also be collected from sensors in the environment, including traffic cameras, satellites, recording devices, etc. It may also be obtained through interviews, downloads from online sources, or reading documentation.

 Data processing

 The phases of the intelligence cycle used to convert raw information into actionable intelligence or knowledge are conceptually similar to the phases in data analysis.

 Data integration is a precursor to data analysis: Data, when initially obtained, must be processed or organized for analysis.
-For instance, this may involve placing data into rows and columns in a table format (known as structured data) for further analysis, often through the use of spreadsheet(excel) or statistical software.
+For instance, this may involve placing data into rows and columns in a table format (known as structured data) for further analysis, often through the use of spreadsheet (e.g. Excel) or statistical software.